cscart/docs/en/developer_guide/api/entities/products.rst

     }

+This request creates a product with a price, the *Active* status, a main and 2 additional images.
+Images must be already uploaded on your server, or available somewhere on the Internet.

 It this example we have uploaded 3 images:

 * The main_image.jpg in the **main_pair** parameter is the main product image.
 It was uploaded from with the **image_path** parameter, which means it is added with a URL from the Internet.